-- To contribute to the tackling of the intermediate skills gaps in Wales, by expanding our Process & Manufacturing Apprenticeship numbers to create a modern class of technicians.
-They will have transferable skills, gained as a result of both academic study and practical on-the-job - transferable skills, gained as a result of both academic study and practical on-the-job experience. - 2.
-To attract new recruits into the Process & Manufacturing Industries from a range of diverse backgrounds to address current skills gaps in the industries and to increase the number of previously unrepresented groups (women, ethnic minorities and those with a disability) It also aims to meet the specific challenges of an ageing workforce.
+To contribute to the tackling of the intermediate skills gaps in Wales, by expanding our Process & Manufacturing Apprenticeship numbers to create a modern class of technicians.
+They will have transferable skills, gained as a result of both academic study and practical on-the-job experience.

+2. To attract new recruits into the Process & Manufacturing Industries from a range of diverse backgrounds to address current skills gaps in the industries and to increase the number of previously unrepresented groups (women, ethnic minorities and those with a disability) It also aims to meet the specific challenges of an ageing workforce.